snipe/banbuilder/README.md

 Banbuilder
 ==========

 Banbuilder is a PHP function and bad word database for profanity filtering.
 The PHP script uses regex to intelligently look for "leetspeak"-style numeric or symbol replacements.

-The database of profanity is located in the wordlist-regex.php file, and is a simple PHP array.
+The database of profanity is located in the `en.wordlist-regex.php` file, and is a simple PHP array.

+**We are actively looking for translation files!**

 Usage
 ------
 Simply require the database file and the function file, and invoke the function:

-     include('wordlist-regex.php');
+     include('en.wordlist-regex.php');
      include('censor.function.php');
      $censored = censorString($input, $badwords);

-You end up with an array called <code>$censored</code>.
-You can access the original, uncensored string as <code>$censored['orig']</code> and the newly censored string as <code>$censored['clean']</code>.
+You end up with an array called `$censored`.
+You can access the original, uncensored string as `$censored['orig']` and the newly censored string as `$censored['clean']`.

 There is an optional string parameter that you can pass to use a different replacement character.
 For example:

      $censored = censorString($input, $badwords,'X');

 Will replace "bitch" to "XXXXX" instead of the default "*****".